encoredev/encore/docs/observability/logging.md

 ## Live-streaming logs

-Encore also makes it easy to live-stream logs directly to your terminal from any environment, simply by running:
+Encore also makes it simple to live-stream logs directly to your terminal, from any environment, by running:

 ```
 $ encore logs --env=prod